Some winter camping and ski touring of Black Canyon of the Gunnison National Park.

 The following morning, we packed up the vehicle and drove into the park.
 At the vistors center, we made our morning hot drinks and again enjoyed the view.
 A different ranger from th day before pulled up just as we were finishing.
 Told him about our plans to ski the road and said we’d be sure to stop by when we were done.

-Mrs Mags and I were the first on the road that day and enjoyed the sunny and cold morning air.
+The Former Wife and I were the first on the road that day and enjoyed the sunny and cold morning air.

 Skiing the road was proving to be a unique way to see the park.
 The overviews were absent of the usual summer throngs of tourists.
 The overlooks had amazing views.
 Bonus: The restrooms were clean and stocked for the winter! 🙂